An elementary approach to rigorous approximation of invariant measures: Higher regularity, and estimations

 \section{Higher regularity, and $L^\infty$ estimations}

-In this section we explain a strategy similar to the one implemented above to compute the invariant measure with a rigorous error with respect to the $L^{\infty}$ norm for expanding maps having $C^2$ regularity.
+In this section we explain an implementation of the general strategy to compute invariant measures with a rigorous error with respect to the $L^{\infty}$ norm in the case of expanding maps having $C^2$ regularity.
 A similar problem was faced in \cite{BB} and outlined in \cite{L} using the Keller-Liverani spectral stability result (\cite{KL}).
-We write explictly only the arguments that differ substantially from the theory developed above and we only sketch the arguments that can be deduced from the former sections.
+We write explictly only the arguments that differ substantially from the theory developed above and sketch the arguments that can be deduced from the former sections.